Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Sample Types Serum, Plasma, Tissue Culture Media

 - Standard Curve

-Prolactin (PRL) is a polypeptide hormone that is synthesized and secreted from specialized cells of the anterior pituitary gland.
-The hormone was given its name based on the fact that an extract of bovine pituitary gland would cause growth of the crop sac and stimulate the production of milk in pigeons or promote lactation in rabbit.
-However, it is now appreciated that prolactin has over 300 separate biological activities.
-Prolactin has multiple roles in reproduction other than lactation, and it also plays multiple homeostatic roles in the organism.
-Furthermore, the synthesis and secretion of prolactin is not restricted to the anterior pituitary gland, but multiple other organs and tissues in the body have this capability.
+Prolactin (PRL) is a polypeptide hormone synthesized and secreted from specialized cells of the anterior pituitary gland.
+This hormone was named Prolactin because an extract of the bovine pituitary gland would cause the crop sac’s growth and stimulate milk production in pigeons or promote lactation in rabbits.
+However, Prolactin has over 300 different biological activities.
+Prolactin has multiple roles in reproduction besides lactation and plays multiple homeostatic functions in the organism.
+Furthermore, numerous other organs and tissues besides the anterior pituitary can synthesize and secrete Prolactin.

 Profile of serum Prolactin levels from a pregnant African Elephant